leiachung41/leiachung41.github.io/Build_a_Portfolio_Site/README.md

 ## Description

 For this project, I built a portfolio website.
 I was given a <a href="https://leiachung41.github.io/prePF/Build_a_Portfolio_Site/before/design-mockup-portfolio.pdf" target="_blank">design mockup</a> as a PDF-file, and replicated that design in HTML and CSS.

-## Features

 I developed a responsive website that displays images, descriptions and links to each of the portfolio projects.

 ## Built with